SpinalHDL/SpinalDoc/spinal/lib/fsm.md

 ## StateMachine
-To define a new FSM you need to the following in your Component:
+StateMachine is the base class that will manage the logic of your FSM.

 ```scala
 val myFsm = new StateMachine{